GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

 ---
 layout: post
-title: notes on delegate, ananymous method, lambda and event
+title: Notes on delegate, anonymous method, lambda expression and event
 ---

-###1 In the very begining
+###1 The Basic
+  Many people say that a delegate conceptually is a typed function pointer.
+It is not exactly accurate, even conceptually.
+A delegate type is actually a typed function group or list.
+It can contain multiple entries.
+Each entry points to a function with the conforming signature with the delegate.

-  In the very beginning, there was no ananymous method, no lambda.
-The concept of delegate is clear and simple, but you will have to type more code.
+  In the very beginning, there was no anonymous method, no lambda.
+The concept of delegate is clear and simple.
+  The steps to use delegate are:
+  ..1 You defined a delegate type named myDelegate
+  ..2 You instantiate an instance of it by invoking its constructor ..3 You invoke the instance.

 ```c#
   class DelegateDemo_TheVeryBasic
   {